Iamvivek-gupta/interview/challenge.md

 I enjoy working on both the frontend and backend, ensuring that everything runs smoothly and efficiently.
 I'm excited to bring my skills to your team and help build great products together."

----

 This version is more straightforward and easy to understand while still conveying your expertise and enthusiasm.

-# Project Explanation
+# Servify Project Explanation

-Here's a script to explain your last project in a way that would impress an interviewer:

----

 "In my last project, I worked in the insurance domain, focusing on developing device protection solutions for well-known B2B and B2C brands like Apple, RealMe, Xiaomi, and Samsung.
 The core of the project was to offer extended warranty plans for devices such as mobile phones and laptops.

-Typically, when a user purchases a device, they receive a standard 1-year warranty.
+Typically, when a user purchases a device, they will get a 1-year standard warranty.
 However, we created a system where users could purchase additional plans to extend their device warranties by 2-3 years or even 3-4 years, depending on the plan they chose.

+If the user's device brand and model are present in our system, we create additional plans for the user.
+Once these additional plans are created and the user is active, they can raise a claim for physical or liquid damage to their device.

 This involved integrating with various OEMs and streamlining the entire process, from selecting and purchasing a plan to managing claims when a user needed to file one.

 The project was challenging yet rewarding as it required a deep understanding of both the technical and business aspects.
 I was responsible for designing and developing the backend systems that handled plan offerings, user management, and the claims process.
 We also ensured the system was scalable and could handle the needs of various brands, each with their own set of products and customer base.

 This project not only allowed me to work with cutting-edge technology but also gave me the opportunity to directly impact the customer experience by making device protection more accessible and efficient.
 It was exciting to see how our solution helped users protect their valuable devices beyond the standard warranty period."

----

-This explanation is clear, concise, and showcases your role and the impact of the project, which should resonate well with the interviewer.